yihewang0506/499A1/README.md

 # 499A1
-# use java language to sort an Int array and a String array.
+# use java language to calculate two numbers.
+# It includes add, subtract, multiply and divided.